 For this measure, hospitals are the measured entities.
-All non-federal, short-term acute care inpatient US hospitals (including territories) with Medicare fee-for-service (FFS) beneficiaries aged 65 years or over are included.
-In addition, for the testing period presented, VA hospitals and their patients 65 years and older are included in the measure.
+All non-federal, short-term acute care inpatient US hospitals (including territories) with Medicare fee-for-service (FFS) beneficiaries aged 65 or over are included.
+All Veteran's Health Administration Hospitals are also included in the current public reported measure.
 The number of measured entities (hospitals) varies by testing type; see Section 1.7 for details.